 THE VERDICT

 Peter Pan has decent music, beautiful animation, and good voice acting, but the writing is lackluster at times and the film is more racist than you might remember.
-I’m going to give Peter Pan B.
+I’m going to give Peter Pan a B.

 Peter Pan stars Bobby Driscoll, Margaret Kerry, Kathryn Beaumont, Paul Collins, Tommy Luske, Hans Conreied, Heather Angel, Bill Thompson.
 Directed by Clyde Geronimi, Wilfred Jackson, Hamilton Luske.